 Van Leeuwen Duitsland (100% subsidiary): IFRS 12.10 disclosures (name, country, ownership).
 No material NCI, so IFRS 12.12 summarised financial information is not required.

-Van Leeuwen Belgie (80% subsidiary, 20% NCI): IFRS 12.10 disclosures plus, if the NCI is material, IFRS 12.12 requires name, NCI ownership proportion, NCI profit or loss, accumulated NCI, and summarised financial information per IFRS 12.B10 (ten line items).
+Van Leeuwen Belgie (80% subsidiary, 20% NCI): IFRS 12.10 disclosures plus, if the NCI is material, IFRS 12.12 requires name, NCI ownership proportion, NCI profit or loss, accumulated NCI, and the summarised financial information per IFRS 12 .B10 (ten line items).
 Assess whether the 20% NCI is material relative to Van Leeuwen Groep’s consolidated financial statements.

 Hafentechnik has total assets of CHF 22M and revenue of CHF 18M.
 At 35%, Van Leeuwen’s carrying amount is €5.8M.
 Against group materiality of €1.9M, this is material.

-Prepare a schedule of the IFRS 12.B12 required line items.
+Documentation note: Prepare a schedule of the IFRS 12 .B12 required line items.
 Cross-reference each to Hafentechnik’s audited financial statements.
 Verify the reconciliation from summarised financial information to the €5.8M equity method carrying amount.

 Van Leeuwen Vastgoed Fonds (guarantee over property financing SPV): IFRS 12.26 requires disclosure of the nature, purpose, size, and activities of the SPV, and how it is financed.
 IFRS 12.29 requires disclosure of the maximum exposure to loss from the guarantee.
 If the guarantee is capped at €3.5M, that figure must appear in the notes.

-Confirm that the SPV meets the IFRS 12.B21 definition of a structured entity.
+Documentation note: Confirm that the SPV meets the IFRS 12 .B21 definition of a structured entity.
 Prepare the IFRS 12.26 and IFRS 12.29 disclosure checklist.
 Obtain the guarantee agreement to verify the maximum exposure amount.

-Conclusion: The client’s existing two-paragraph IFRS 12 note covers approximately 15% of the required disclosures.
-The file now contains a mapped schedule showing each IFRS 12 requirement, the investee it applies to, the paragraph reference, and whether the draft financial statements address it.
+Conclusion: The client’s existing two-paragraph IFRS 12 note covers roughly 15% of the required disclosures.
+The file now contains a mapped schedule showing each IFRS 12 requirement, the investee it applies to and the paragraph reference, with a column noting whether the draft FS address it.
 This schedule becomes the disclosure deficiency list for the management letter.

 Practical checklist for your next IFRS 12 disclosure review